-The Bayou Bridge pipeline will provide jobs and generate revenue to local and state tax authorities.
-The project is estimated to provide the following local benefits:
+The Bayou Bridge pipeline provides jobs and generates revenue to local and state tax authorities.
+The project provides the following local benefits:

-- Reduce truck, rail and waterborne crude oil transportation, which will increase the overall safety to the public and the environment.
+- Reduces truck, rail and waterborne crude oil transportation, which increases the overall safety to the public and the environment.

-- Provide long- and short-term economic benefits to areas affected by the project via the consumption of goods and services.
+- Provides long- and short-term economic benefits to areas affected by the project via the consumption of goods and services.

-- Provide additional income to residents via right-of-way compensation.
+- Provides additional income to residents via right-of-way compensation.

-- Create jobs via construction and increase service jobs that support the construction workforce staying in local hotels, eating at the local restaurants and purchasing goods and services from the local businesses.
+- Created jobs via construction and increases service jobs that support the construction workforce staying in local hotels, eating at the local restaurants and purchasing goods and services from the local businesses.

-- Create long-term jobs to operate pipeline and facilities.
+- Creates long-term jobs to operate pipeline and facilities.

-- Create long-term tax benefits to communities and state via annual property taxes.
+- Creates long-term tax benefits to communities and state via annual property taxes.

 The farming industry is very important to the state's economy and without crude oil there would be no farming - no diesel fuel, lubricants for fertilizers, or the many other hydrocarbon applications for agriculture.
-The Bayou Bridge Pipeline goes hand-in-hand with Louisiana's farming industry and this pipeline will provide increased quantities of crude to the refineries in the state.
-The refined products will then be used in products that support Louisiana's important farming industry that helps drive the economy.
+The Bayou Bridge Pipeline goes hand-in-hand with Louisiana's farming industry and this pipeline provides increased quantities of crude to the refineries in the state.
+The refined products are being used in products that support Louisiana's important farming industry that helps drive the economy.

 - $750 million - Approximate total infrastructure investment